agro23/drcryptoid/README.md

 * typescript

 ## Setup/Installation Requirements
+* You can find the app online at: https://drcryptoid-23.firebaseapp.com/ **otherwise:**
 * Download the project from the repository https://github.com/agro23/drcryptoid
 * Install and initialize (init -y) Node (if it isn't already)
 * Navigate to your root project directory